esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

     It should generally be equal to the list of `discoveredNodes`.

     If it is not equal, you could have some configuration or networking issues.
-    You can check `unavailableNodes`, `remoteNodesWithUnknownTables`,
+    You can check the `unavailableNodes`, `remoteNodesWithUnknownTables`,
-    `remoteNodesWithMissingTables` lists for more information (generally, these lists should be empty).
+    and `remoteNodesWithMissingTables` lists for more information (generally, these lists should be empty).
     You can read the description for other fields of `systemInfo` in the GraphQL schema file.

     For a properly configured 2 nodes cluster the metrics would show something like that: